taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Managing_your_Projects/vCluster.md

 ## **Creating a Virtual Cluster**

-There are two ways to create a vCluster in Taikun:
+There are two ways to create a vCluster in Taikun CloudWorks:

 ### Adding a vCluster from the Project's Page